Table of Contents

 The second advantage of human learning is our ability to construct causal models of the world around us.
 The concepts of intuitive physics and psychology explained above are examples of causal models of the world.
-In general, causal models help us answer the questions “why” and “how” when observing our world around us.
-So far, humans have the ability to build causal models much faster in real time than AI.
+In general, causal models help us answer the questions “why” and “how” when observing the world around us.
+So far, humans have the ability to build causal models much faster in real-time than AI.

 Model-based reinforcement learning is a type of causal model that uses rewards, and humans use it often.
 If reinforcement learning rings a bell (no pun intended), you may have heard of Pavlov’s dogs.